Category: Nutritional Supplement Guides

 Specific Side Effects or Risks

-• Drug Interactions: The blend may interact with antibiotics or other medications used to treat PID, potentially reducing their efficacy or increasing the risk of adverse effects.
+• Drug Interactions: Bilberry may interact with anticoagulant medications, potentially increasing the risk of bleeding.

 Summary Table of Risks